MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/intro.md

 ---
-title: Introduction
+title: Project overview
 ---
-# Documentation automation
+# Documentation automation overview

 This folder contains the work I did regarding documentation automation.
 The goal was to practice setting up automated workflows for linting, validation, and documentation using tools like Vale, Spectral, and Redocly.